Il Colosseo

 2016 – Canon 50D

-Old Town Square is a fun & energetic place with a lot going on, from eating places, jugglers, bubble makers and more!
-Our guide told us that Walt Disney patterned his Cinderella Castle (the main one as you enter Disneyland) after this church.
+Old Town Square is a fun, energetic place with a lot going on, from eating places, jugglers, bubble makers and more!
+Our guide told us that Walt Disney patterned his Conderella Castle (the main one as you center Disneyland) after this church.

 Lutheran Frauenkirche